NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the ``--datum`` option is specified or auto-guessed based on images and cameras, ``bundle_adjust`` will write the triangulated world position for every feature being matched in two or more images, and the mean absolute residuals (that is, reprojection errors, :numref:`bundle_adjustment`) for each position, before the first and after the last optimization pass, in geodetic coordinates.
+If the ``--datum`` option is specified or auto-guessed based on images and cameras, ``bundle_adjust`` will write the triangulated ground position for every feature being matched in two or more images, and the mean residual norm (that is, reprojection error, :numref:`bundle_adjustment`) for each position, before the first and after the last optimization pass, in geodetic coordinates.
 The files are named